The first step is of course to ensure that you have made a fully informed and considered decision.

 You will have a consultation appointment in our clinic with our doctors prior to your surgery.

-If you are coming from out of town and have chosen the same day consultation option you will have the consultation the same day as your surgery.
-Otherwise the consultation and procedure will be seperate appointments.
+If you are coming from out of town or have chosen the same-day consultation option you will have the consultation the same day as your surgery.
+Otherwise, the consultation and procedure will be separate appointments.

 Once the consultation is complete your surgery date will be scheduled and it is important that you follow the instructions below.
 Please also review the After Vasectomy information so you know what to expect after the procedure.